 Add the red wine (if you already have some at home, preferably use Lambrusco), stir with a wooden spoon and let the wine evaporate

-Add the grated cheese, mix well into the risotto, cover with a lid and let it rest for 5 minutes
+Add the grated cheese, mix well into the risotto, cover with a lid and let rest for 5 minutes

 Serve immediately